chrismcnabb-ai/vexillum/README.md

 ## The problem this is about

 A large enterprise contracts a vendor to scan its open-source dependencies.
-The vendor scans 3,600 packages and delivers around 400 reports a week.
+The vendor scans 1,000 packages and delivers around 100 reports a week.

 Somebody has to read them.

-Four hundred reports a week is eighty a day.
-An eight-hour day is 480 minutes, so that is six minutes per report at a hundred percent triage utilization — which does not exist, because the same person also owes remediation guidance to the development teams and two tiers of metrics to leadership.
-Realistically it is three or four minutes per report.
+A hundred reports a week is twenty a day.
+An eight-hour day is 480 minutes, so that is twenty-four minutes per report — tight, but survivable.
+That is the number that gets a headcount request denied.

+It is also the wrong number, because a report is not a decision.

+A vendor report says a package has a vulnerability.
+That single fact has to be resolved against every application that consumes the package, and in any real estate a popular library is consumed by many.
+Once those hundred reports are attributed against the inventory, they become roughly nine hundred distinct application-package-vulnerability questions, each with its own answer.
+That is a hundred and eighty decisions a day, or under three minutes each — before the same person writes a line of remediation guidance to the development teams or assembles two tiers of metrics for leadership.

 Manual triage at that rate is not slow.
 It is arithmetically impossible.